-The end result of all the Bible Society work is in John 20:31, “This (the Bible) is written that we may know that Jesus is the Messiah and through faith in Him, we may have life” The Bible is our best treasure given by God.
-It is the light, food, water, ﬁ re and cleansing agent for our lives.
-In its power and it’s points to our Saviour, Jesus Christ!
+The heartbeat of the Bible Society’s work can be found in John 20:31, “This (the Bible) is written so that we may know that Jesus is the Messiah and through faith in Him, we may have life.”

-“Making God’s Word easily understood, available, accessible and credible to all people on all situations”
+“Making God’s Word easily understood, available, accessible and credible to all people in all situations”

 1. Translation: – We translate the Word of God into various dialects.
 There are Six translation projects going on in the South Paciﬁ c and that includes the dialects here in Fiji.
 The work consists of a revising old Bibles and new Bibles is essential in order for people to understand God’s Word in every generation.